1jour1vin

 Wine rated (2023 guide) 96/100

 This wine combines the elegance and finesse for which the appellation is renowned with remarkable power.
-However, the tannins are very fine and the generosity of the oak is already beautifully integrated into the mosaic of aromas.
-The finish is astonishingly long and complex.
-Made from seven neighboring plots in La Mouline and La Landonne on the Côte-Rotie.
+Yet the tannins are very refined, and the oak’s richness is already beautifully integrated into the mosaic of aromas.
+The finish is of astonishing length and complexity.
+Sourced from seven neighboring plots in La Mouline and La Landonne on the Côte-Rotie.
 A blend of 93% Syrah and 7% Viognier.
 Aged in 100% new oak barrels for 38 months.
-Ready to drink now or keep.
+Ready to drink or for aging.

 Jeb Dunnuck